github0013/nmea_gps/README.md

 # ..
 # ..

+# you can clear callbacks on the run
+gps.clear_rmc # this will stop the call instantly

+# you can even start a callback on the run
+gps.gga do |gga|
+  p [gga.latitude, gga.longitude]
+end

 # when you want to stop callbacks, you can call this
 # gps.stop!
 # then close the connection